CatsAreMakeGame/Coin-Clicker/README.md

-# Coin-Clicker
+# Atral-Relic-RNG
-Click coins, collect them, and have fun in this simple and satisfying coin clicker game!
+Try your luck in Astral Relic RNG!

 ## License
 This project is licensed under the MIT License.